Vision-At-SEECS/Google_Earth_Engine_Starter/README.md

 # Google Earth Engine Starter Pack

 Welcome to the Google Earth Engine Starter Pack!
 This repository is designed to help you get started with Google Earth Engine (GEE) by providing a series of video tutorials and JavaScript code examples.
-Whether you're a beginner looking to explore remote sensing data or an experienced user seeking to expand your skills, this resource is tailored to meet your needs.
+In case you are a beginner looking to explore remote sensing data on a powerful platform or just simply seeking to expand your skills, this resource is tailored to meet your needs.

 ## Table of Contents